JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 Following this image of light propagated into space from an immense fixed location dense in space but not moving in space, matter acts like a moving shade here and there letting light pass or reflecting it or capturing it temporarily until releasing it again perhaps in a different direction.
 Topologically, this simply requires that the surface P be potentially dense with respect to space thereby allowing a moving emitter of light to “open a moving window” to the nuclear source of light “just within” or “above” the space of the shadowy emitting body.

 > Only by ubiquity could Deity unify time-space manifestations to the finite conception, for time is a succession of instants while space is a system of associated points.
 You do, after all, perceive time by analysis and space by synthesis.
 You co-ordinate and associate these two dissimilar conceptions by the integrating insight of personality.
 Of all the animal world only man possesses this time-space perceptibility.
-To an animal, motion has a meaning, but motion exhibits value only to a creature of personality status. [[UB 118:3.1](/en/The_Urantia_Book/118#p3_1)]
+To an animal, motion has a meaning, but motion exhibits value only to a creature of personality status. <a id="a406_526"></a>[[UB 118:3.1](/en/The_Urantia_Book/118#p3_1)]

 ## Mathematical Versus Volitional Reality— Choice in the Cosmos